deartc/Quality-Project-Teresa-Hawkins/README.md

 5. Website Security
-Step one was Verizon’s SSL/HTTPS connection was checked by looking at CAPTCHA.
-Step two is typing in the correct answer.
-Step three is ensuring the HTTPS connection on site.
+ SSL/HTTPS connection was checked by looking at CAPTCHA. typing in the correct answer. ensuring the HTTPS connection on site.
-Step four is word and credit card encrypted.
+ word and credit card encrypted.

 6. Mobile Responsiveness
-Step one was Google’s Mobile-Friendly Test was used on several android phones.
+ Mobile-Friendly Test was used on several android phones.
-Step two was Mobile Responsiveness on the Verizon site was tested for layout
+ Mobile Responsiveness on the Verizon site was tested for layout

 7. Accessibility
-I checked for clear page titles.
-Step two, I tested for identified images that met guidelines.
-Step three, I checked to see if heading levels were correct.
-Step four, I checked for font size.
-Step five, I checked for color contrast.
+checked for clear page titles. tested for identified images that met guidelines. checked to see if heading levels were correct. checked for font size. checked for color contrast.

 8. Functionality Testing
-Step one, test for dropdowns.
+test for dropdowns.
-Step two test for buttons.
+ test for buttons.
-Step three test for process flow.
+ test for process flow.

 9. Payment and Disounts
-Enter three major credit cards correctly.
-The second step was to enter wrong data into credit card data.
-The third step is to add valid promo codes.
+Enter three major credit cards correctly. enter wrong data into credit card data. add valid promo codes.

 10. UI Testing.
-Step one, the design was analyzed to see if it reflected Verizon’s overall vision.
-Step two, the screen resolution should be clear enough for all viewers.
-Step three, several browsers were tested: Chrome, Explorer, Safari, and Firefox.
+the design was analyzed to see if it reflected overall vision. the screen resolution should be clear enough for all viewers. several browsers were tested: Chrome, Explorer, Safari, and Firefox.